meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 optionally an off-ledger HTTP API.
 The six APIs and their purpose are:

 - *token metadata API*: serve symbol name, total supply, URL for registry-specific UI, other metadata
-- *holdings API*: populate portfolio view
+- *holdings API*: populate portfolio view and transaction history
 - *transfer instruction API*: initiate and monitor FOP transfers
 - *allocation API*: allocate assets to execute DVP transfers
 - *allocation request API*: uniform way for apps to request allocations
 - *allocation instruction API*: uniform way for wallets to create allocations

-A draft PR with all Daml and OpenAPI definitions for all six APIs is linked below in the [Reference implementation](#reference-implementation) section.
+A draft PR with all Daml and OpenAPI definitions for all six APIs is linked below in the [Implementation proposal](#implementation-proposal) section.
 Daml APIs are specified using Daml interfaces and HTTP APIs are specified using OpenAPI.